Bhadreshwara/HappinessDetector/README.md

   # Output

-      Try own your own and Have Fun!
+      Run .py file and Have Fun!